aesara-devs/aesara/doc/JaxOps.rst

-A tutorial JAX Ops and Aesara
+Tutorial on adding JAX Ops to Aesara
 =============================

 A core feature of Aesara, previously named Theano-PyMC, is the JAX